 Nose

-all in harmony with a beautifully balanced texture and a long finish
+harmonious, with a well-balanced body and a long finish

 Serve